KevinJ-hub/MCDelivery-django/README.md

 <center><h1>MCDelivery - Django</h1></center>

 <center>The aim of this project is to create the MCDelivery website using Django.
-The core functionality i.e. User login, logout, registration, cart etc have already been implemented.</center>
+The core functionality i.e. User login, logout, registration, cart etc have already been implemented.
+Product images used have been taken from <a href="https://www.mcdelivery.co.in/home/">MCD's website</a></center>

 ## Project Summary